 A Blooket game can be used for a fun review or to assess students.
 Since you can view your students’ scores at the end of the quiz, you’ll be able to determine how well they understand the content.
 Use this feedback to guide your future instruction and remediation needs.

 Go to the Blooket website and use your Google account or create a new account to get started.

 Once you are logged in, you’ll be prompted to create or find a set.
-This means, you’ll be able to design your own material or you can choose from a wide range of content that is already available.

 Consider what you want your students to learn about.
 Are you reviewing previously taught information to prepare for an upcoming test?

 Blooket can be used to check for prior knowledge in the form of a pretest before planning new instruction.
 Once you find out what your students already know and need help with, you can customize your instruction to meet the needs of your class.

 Either way, your class will enjoy playing Blooket!

 When you go to Discover Sets, you can search for content that has already been created.
 In the search bar type anything from fractions to plants or animals to American history- you name it!